F1rst-Unicorn/stocks/manual/development/spec.md

 * `new: String`: The name to which the food type shall be renamed

 * `expirationoffset: int`: The number of days to use as default offset for the expiration date of new items.
+If omitted, this value won't be changed.

-* `location: int`: The default location where new food items will be placed in
+* `location: int`: The default location where new food items will be placed in.
+  Pass 0 for unsetting the default location.
+If omitted this value won't be changed.

 Result: `application/json`, `Response`